-I believe that lack of kindness is a root cause of most of our problems.
+I believe that lack of kindness is the root cause of most of our problems.
 We have a difficult time seeing past our own thoughts, expecting others to think-act-feel-see things the way we do.
-Not purposely of course, we’re just wired to be a bit selfish.
+Not purposely, of course, we’re just wired to be a bit selfish.

 We focus on ourselves out of need.
 How does this impact me?
 How do I relate to this situation?
 What’s in it for me?
 Me/My/Mine.
 Living in a world of “I want this”… we focus on ourselves, by ourselves, with ourselves… to take care of ourselves.
 But sometimes something gets lost in translation along the way.

-Kindness is the state of caring about other people’s well-being and taking action to help make other people’s lives better and happier.
-It’s the glue that allows us to connect with others and build meaningful relationships.
+Kindness is caring about others and doing things to help make their lives better.
+It allows us to connect with other people and build meaningful relationships.

 When someone does us a kindness, we feel connected and more willing to cooperate with them.
-When we do something kind for someone, we earn trust and respect, and we feel good about ourselves for being a kind person.
+When we do something nice for someone, we cultivate trust, and we feel good about ourselves for being a kind person.

 But WHY should we be kind?

-In the world at large, we have seen so much pain and strife.
+In the world at large, we have seen so much pain and heartbreak.
 So many lives needlessly ended.
 So much heartbreak and loss.
 It’s a normal reaction to want to protect yourself from all of that horror and isolate into your own safe space.
-The problem is that when everyone does that, we lose vital connections with our community and even ourselves.
+The problem is that when everyone does that, we lose truly important connections with our community and even ourselves.